dotnet/csharpstandard/standard/expressions.md

 (_, var _, int _, char c) = ("abc", 20.5, 10, 'X');
 ```

 The three uses of `_` are discards.
 The first has no type, and none is needed.
 The second has type `var`, which is compatible with `double`, the type of its corresponding source.
-The third type `int`, which is compatible with `int`, the type of its corresponding source.
+The third has type `int`, which is compatible with `int`, the type of its corresponding source.

 ## 11.19 Expression